alexeyinkin/eb-1a/1-process/README.md

 and could take a long time.
-So I asked my United States agent to print and send my petition, and this proven to be fast.
+So I asked my United States agent to print and send my petition, and this proved to be fast.
 I also used their address for replies.

 They printed and sent my petition on Nov 30, 2023.